"afield," adv. (from the OED online)

 Rebecca Fischer, violinist in the Chiara Quartet, tours regularly in North America, Europe and Asia.
 With the Chiara Quartet, Ms. Fischer has won top prizes in the Fischoff National Chamber Music competition, the Paolo Borciani Competition in Italy, the Astral Artistic Services audition, and was awarded the Chamber Music America/ASCAP Award for Adventurous Programming.
 Praised for her “beautiful tone and nuanced phrasing (Boston Musical Intelligencer),” she has recorded for Azica Records and New Amsterdam Records.
 Ms. Fischer holds degrees from Columbia University and The Juilliard School, and her mentors include violinists Kathleen Winkler, Joel Smirnoff, Masao Kawasaki, and members of the Juilliard, Cleveland, Concord and Takacs Quartets.

 Anthony Hawley is a multidisciplinary artist and writer.
 His art has won him residencies and awards from the MacDowell Colony, the Hermitage Artist Retreat, VCCA, and Arte Studio Ginistrelle, among others.
-He has exhibited and performed solo projects in venues nationally and internationally including Vox Populi, Philadelphia, PA; Dolphin Gallery, Kansas City, MO; The Museum of Nebraska Art, Kearney, Nebraska; and Arte Studio Ginistrelle, Assisi, Italy.
-His most recent solo exhibition “Fault Diagnosis”—a five-day multimedia event centering around a 1985 Nissan Pulsar NX—was produced by CounterCurrent in partnership with the Menil Collection and Aurora Picture Show in Houston, Texas.
-He is the author of two collections of poetry, and his essays and poems have appeared in numerous publications including The Brooklyn Rail, Modern Painters, The Paris Review, Denver Quarterly, Verse, and Colorado Review.
-Born in 1977, Anthony Hawley grew up in Massachusetts and was educated at Columbia University and the MFA Art Practice Program at the School of Visual Arts
+He has exhibited and performed solo projects in venues nationally and internationally including Vox Populi, Philadelphia, PA; Dolphin Gallery, Kansas City, MO; The Museum of Nebraska Art, Kearney, Nebraska; Central Features Contemporary Art, Albuquerque, NM; and Arte Studio Ginistrelle, Assisi, Italy.
+In April 2016, “Fault Diagnosis”—a five-day multimedia event centering around a 1985 Nissan Pulsar NX—was produced by CounterCurrent in partnership with the Menil Collection and Aurora Picture Show in Houston, Texas.
+He is the author of two collections of poetry, and his essays and poems have appeared in numerous publications including The Brooklyn Rail, Hyperallergic, Modern Painters, The Paris Review, Denver Quarterly, Verse, and Colorado Review.
+Born in 1977, Anthony Hawley grew up in Massachusetts and was educated at Columbia University and the MFA Art Practice Program at the School of Visual Arts.